schuerg/docker-swarm-vagrant/README.md

 To SSH into a node, use `vagrant ssh`.
 E.g. `vagrant ssh manager-1`

-There is Avahi/mDNS installed on every VM.
-Therefore hostnames like `manager-{i}.local` will be resolved to the correct IPs of the VM and can be used by the host system.
+There is also [Avahi/mDNS](http://avahi.org/) installed on every VM.
+Therefore hostnames like `manager-{i}.local` will be resolved to the correct IPs of the VM and can be used by the host system, if avahi is also installed on the host.

 The swarm manager `manager-1` is the leading manager of the swarm cluster.
 On this node is also [Portainer](https://portainer.io/), a management UI for Docker, installed.
 It can be reached at `http://manager-1.local:9000/` through a webbroser.